 Q. Do I need to apply again for stage 2 of NTSE?

 A. No, candidates need not apply again for stage 2 of NTSE.
-Application is done only for stage 1.
+The application is done only for stage 1.

 Q. I'm am reappearing for my class 10 exams this year.
 Can I apply for NTSE?